Becoming Berkshire

 "I was quite unhappy at CCNY.
 In my morbid state, everything about the place was unappetizing and unsatisfactory.
 I left my locker open one day, and two books disappeared from it.
 They had to be paid for, I was dejected and disgusted, and I had no source of pocket money.
 In my desperation, I made an extreme decision.
 I would give up college and get a job."

 Graham, therefore, got a job assembling push buttons for electric doorbells at the L.J.
 Leffler Telephone Company.
-Graham wrote Columbia that fall asking if he could apply for a Scholarship to begin in the spring, they informed him no scholarships were given in the middle of the year and they should write again in the spring starting September 1911.
+Graham wrote to Columbia that fall, asking if he could apply for a Scholarship to begin in the spring.
+They informed him that no scholarships were given in the middle of the year and that he should write again in the spring, starting in September 1911.
 However, a few days later, the dean of Columbia College asked to meet with him in his office.
-Graham was told that he had actually won a scholarship the previous year, but due to an error at the registrars’ office, his name was confused with his cousin Louis Grossbaum who had previously won the Pulitzer Scholarship.
+Graham was told that he had actually won a scholarship the previous year, but due to an error at the registrar’s office, his name was confused with his cousin Louis Grossbaum, who had previously won the Pulitzer Scholarship.
 They couldn't give the scholarship to someone who had previously won it.
 Benny Graham finally started at Columbia College as an Alumni Scholar in September 1911.
 He ultimately graduated in 1914 with a degree in mathematics and held several jobs in between.